Learning Direct Optimization for Scene Understanding: Related Work

+Our work is carried out in the vision-as-inverse-graphics (VIG) or analysis-by-synthesis paradigm, where the vision task is the inverse of the rendering process.
+This approach not only extracts a 3D scene from the input image, but \emph{renders} that scene to allow comparison with the input image.
+VIG is a long-standing idea, see \cite{grenander-78} and \cite{stevens-beveridge-01}, but it can be reinvigorated using the power of deep learning for the analysis stages.
+VIG can be broken down into an initialization phase, and a subsequent refinement phase.
+Williams et al.\ \cite{williams-revow-hinton-97} is an early example of using neural networks for the initialization phase.
+More recent work includes \citep{tran2018nonlinear} and \cite{genova2018unsupervised} who train autoencoders for this task on face data.

-However, the standard practice for refinement from the obtained initialization is to then minimize some error function, where the reconstruction loss is based on a summary statistics of the image pixels (as described above), to carry out sampling/optimization of the posterior on $\bfz$.
-For example, IM2CAD aligns object shapes to the observed image; \cite{guo2015predicting} optimize object poses to fit to the depth channel input; and \cite{yildirim2015efficient} use a pixel-based error measure when sampling parameters of a 3D face model.
-In contrast \ourMeth directly predicts the LV updates.
+The standard practice for refinement after the initialization is to minimize some error function $E$, where the reconstruction loss is based on a summary statistics of the image pixels.
+The error could, for example, measure the discrepancy in pixel space, or in some other feature space like the representation obtained in higher layers of a neural network (see e.g.\ \cite{kulkarni-whitney-kohli-tenenbaum-15}).
+In contrast, \ourMeth directly predicts updates for all different kinds of LVs together, without the need to chose a specific error metric $E$.